kscout/site-reliability/playbooks/cloud-setup.md

 First go to the DNS dashboard page:

 1. Log onto [dash.cloudflare.com](https://dash.cloudflare.com)
+2. Select the "KScout Red Hat Account"
-2. Select the kscout.io domain
+3. Select the kscout.io domain
-3. Navigate to the "DNS" tab in the top menu
+4. Navigate to the "DNS" tab in the top menu

 ## Edit Existing DNS Records